ska-telescope/ska-sdp-batch-preprocess/docs/src/pipeline.rst

 Interface
 =========

-The pipeline is a CLI app; the typical usage is:
+The pipeline is a CLI app; a typical usage might be:

 .. code-block:: text